Back to Basics Part 2 – Succesful Algorithmic Trading

 Further, set realistic expectations around the pace of your learning.
 There is no point down-playing it: the journey is indeed a long one.
 If you are a beginner, expect to spend at least a couple of years working hard before you see much success.

-The approach I would take, if I were starting out again
+The personal algorithmic trading approach I’d take if I were starting again

 When I was starting out with algorithmic trading, I read everything I could get my hands on that related to the markets.
 I literally read nothing but books and articles that related in some way to the markets for the first three years of my journey.
 I think this is important – if you want to become proficient at this, you really need to live and breathe it, at least until you gain enough skills to start making some money.